 We often tend to take our family pets for granted, such is their loyalty to us and unconditional love shown.
-Something like the family pet dog can become such a seemingly permanent fixture of our lives that we become a bit complacent in our commitment to look after its health properly.
+Something like the family pet dog can become such a seemingly permanent fixture of our lives that we become a bit complacent in our commitment to look after its health properly once it’s been through regular checkups at the vets and classes with a Dog Trainer in Newcastle, for example, as puppies.
 They may seem a bit obvious and straight-forward, but here are some essential pet-health practices to makes sure to effect immediately in the very possible case that they’ve slipped out of your daily routine:

 Grooming as a Reward

 Something like giving your dog a bath (we won’t even discuss dishing out the same treatment to a cat) is often a very challenging chore to have to complete since dogs generally don’t like having to have a scrub.
 There are different types of grooming which can go a long way to keep your pet healthy though, such as a nice brush with this other scrubbing brush I have in my house.
 The dog absolutely loves it.
 Use these types of enjoyable grooming rituals as a reward of some sort, like every time after the dog has enjoyed a nice run.
 This encourages exercise as well.

 Aside from some enjoyable grooming as a reward, pets should be encouraged to exercise by involving them in some of the physical activity the other members of the family like to get up to.
 Push the dog into the pool and jump in with him, for example.